CrowdHailer/Contract/contract.md

 ### Ruby

 We deliver web applications developed from Ruby on Rack compatible frameworks.
-We will use additional compatible technologies where appropriate, such as postgresql for data storage.
+We will use additional technologies where appropriate, such as postgresql for data storage.

 ### Browser testing